Taconite Harbor, Minnesota

 Taconite Harbor is an unincorporated community in Schroeder Township, Cook County, Minnesota, United States.

 The community is located on the North Shore of Lake Superior.
 Taconite Harbor is located 33 miles southwest of the city of Grand Marais; and 51 miles northeast of the city of Two Harbors.
+The community of Schroeder is immediately northeast of Taconite Harbor.

 Minnesota Highway 61 serves as a main route in the community.

-The community of Schroeder is immediately northeast of Taconite Harbor.
+Until 2008, the Cliffs Erie Railroad carried taconite from Hoyt Lakes via 3 railroad bridges over the highway.
+The tracks and bridges have been since abandoned, and in 2017, a truck hit the middle of the 3 bridges, resulting in the removal of the damaged bridge.

 Development

-Currently, Taconite Harbor consists of a power plant, foundations and an abandoned basketball court.
+Currently, Taconite Harbor consists of foundations for a power plant that was torn down in 2025 and an abandoned basketball court.
 As of 2009, the Minnesota Power Company is looking towards development on an area that they own, but do not need.
 This development may include a sewer system, various commercial businesses centered on a village square, paved parking lots, and a City Hall (which would then make Taconite Harbor an incorporated city).
 The community is also expected to be a major stop along the Gitchi-Gami State Trail.